Cons. of Energy Exercise 4

 4.1

 a) Move the cart as near to the force sensor as the barriers allow, so that the spring is at its natural length.
 Click the Record button, wait several seconds, and then release the cart.
 Monitor its motion on Capstone through several oscillations.
-In particular, write down how far the weight falls on the first descent.
+In particular, write down how far the weight falls on the first descent (remember: you may need to change the axes on Capstone).

 b) Is mechanical energy strictly conserved during the oscillation?
 What evidence supports your answer?